The amazing life and gruesome death of Captain Cook, the explorer who 'discovered' Australia

 He was tasked with mapping the coast of Newfoundland, a project that further honed his skills.

-Cook's meticulous charts and attention to detail caught the attention of the Royal Society.
+Cook's meticulous charts and attention to detail caught the attention of the Royal Society, the oldest national scientific society in the world.

 Captain James Cook